 The Signs of the Zodiac

 So far we’ve looked at the origins of astrology, the meanings of the planets, planetary loudness, and general planetary prominence.
 A discussion of the signs of the zodiac, which figure so prominently in popular astrology, has been put off until this point.
 This is because the significations of the planets are more central to work in ancient astrology than those of the signs of the zodiac.
-However, the signs of the zodiac are very important in their own right, and we will explore them deeply here.
+However, the signs of the zodiac are very important in their own right, so let’s take a look.

 An Examination of the Most Important Facets of the Zodiac